- IMGT sequence polymorphisms

 - IMGT Locus in Focus (IMGT Index)

-- IUIS Immunoglobulins (IG), T cell Receptors (TR) and Major Histocompatibility (MH) Nomenclature Sub-Committee (IMGT Index)
+- IUIS Immunoglobulins (IG), T cell Receptors (TR) and Major Histocompatibility (MH) Nomenclature Sub-Committee (IMGT-NC) (IMGT Index)

 - How to propose new IG or TR gene names to IMGT?
 (IMGT FAQ General)